rudreshveerappaji/sdwan-apis/sdwan programmability lab-dcloud.md

 ![extract-2](images/extract-2.png)

-Now please go to `sdwan_prog_lab` directory on Desktop and follow below installation instructions.
+Now please go to `sdwan-programmability-lab` directory on Desktop and follow below installation instructions.

 Option 2:
 If you have used option 1, ignore this section and jump to next